carxly/Small-Python-projects/README.md

 The folders are numbered in order of creation.. for example '1' resembles my first ever project, '2' my second Python project, and so on...

+Usually the Python file names will explain the project but if there's more explanation needed, then all the useful information about the project will be the comments at the top of the file.

 Hope these small projects will be helpful in any way!